metahit/mh-distance/README.md

 | inh | Travel exposed to AP | Road, LA, mode, id | Duration | Travel of city residents within city | Car, motorcycle, bus, walk, cycle, tube, van | Drivers and passengers; city residents |

 In *italics* are things not implemented, or not implemented properly.
-NB we don't calculate PA durations; instead, the values are extracted in mh-execute from inh.